Mallycove/Mallycove/README.md

 - 👋 Hi, I’m @Mallycove
-- 🌱 I’m currently learning HTML / CSS / JS / PHP / C# / C++
+- 🌱 I’m currently learning HTML / CSS / JS / PHP / C# / NODEJS / React

 <!---
 Mallycove/Mallycove is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.